 Abuja is one of the most well planned cities of Africa.
 It has got much about everything that a modern city should have – imposing beautiful public and government buildings; private abodes with exquisite out-of-this-world architecture (most of these are actually castles or villas, and not just houses, as only the Nigerian rich can build); the roads are neat, wide and motorable; well-planned lay-outs; relatively good security; centre of Nigeria’s government, etc. The interesting thing here is that it also made provision for an effective, cheap public transportation system for the common man – rail, buses and others.
 As a Nigerian, I am always awed and proud of this city and just hope that other state governments will do similar things in their states.

 3. Lagos – Nigeria

 Lagos is known to be the most populous city in Nigeria.
 Lagos, the city of aquatic finery, is steeped in history and culture and has remarkable array of magnificent architecture and stunning attractions.
-The city is main economic spirit of Nigeria, despite not the capital city of the country; it has the strong presence of notable companies, educational institutions and top-notch amenities.
+The city is main economic spirit of Nigeria, despite not being the capital city of the country.
+It has the strong presence of notable companies, educational institutions and top-notch amenities.
 The city is an interesting place to live, friendly people and unforgettable experiences.
 Lagos can boast of standard leisure facilities that are comparable to the ones available in developed countries.
 There are actually places in Lagos that have structures that will make you think you are in one of the cities in the developed countries.

 4. Abidjan – Ivory Coast